alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 ## 7. Install and Configure Ansible Tower

 ### Task breakdown
-1. Get the Ansible Tower bundle: ansible-automation-platform-setup-bundle-1.2.1-1.tar.gz
+1. Get the Ansible Tower bundle: **ansible-automation-platform-setup-bundle-1.2.1-1.tar.gz**
-2. Untar and cd into the directory
+2. Untar the bundle and cd into the directory
 ```
 # tar -xvf ansible-automation-platform-setup-bundle-1.2.1-1.tar.gz
 # cd ansible-automation-platform-setup-bundle-1.2.1-1